reconhub/incidence/README.md

 ![plot of chunk interv](figs/interv-3.png)

 `incidence` can also compute incidence by specified groups using the `groups` argument.
-For instance:
+For instance, we can compute incidence by gender:

 ```r
 i.7.sex <- incidence(dat, interval=7, groups = ebola.sim$linelist$gender)